aws-samples/amazon-sagemaker-codeserver/README.md

         # Note: when installing on JL1, please prepend the nohup command to the install command above and run as follows:
         # nohup ./install-codeserver.sh

+3. After the execution of the commands completes, reload the browser window and the code-server launcher button will appear in Studio as shown in the screenshots above.

 #### Amazon SageMaker Notebook Instances